awes-io/form-builder/docs/fb-checkbox.md

 # The &lt;fb-checkbox&gt; Component

-It can be located only within the &lt;form-builder&gt; component.
+It can be located within the &lt;form-builder&gt; component, then it looks for the value, by the path given in the `name` property, or sets one if nothing found with a value of `value` property.
+Outside form component it can be used with a `v-model` directive

 ![fb-checkbox](https://storage.googleapis.com/static.awes.io/docs/fb-checkbox.png)